cernopendata/cms-opendata-guide/docs/analysis/selection/objects/tools.md

 # Common tools for physics objects

 !!!
 Warning
-    The guide lacks a proper explanation of the CMSSW EDAnalyzer structure.
-    An introduction is available as [a tutorial lesson](https://cms-opendata-workshop.github.io/workshop2021-lesson-cmssw/).
-    The code snippets below can be added to `DemoAnalyzer.cc` that is built in that tutorial.
-This page should also link to the relevant parts in [POET code](https://github.com/cms-opendata-analyses/PhysObjectExtractorTool/tree/2012/PhysObjectExtractor/src).
+    This page covers the access to objects from Run-1 AOD format.
+Run-2 formats are to be added.
+The code snippet need to be updated to correspond the example code in [POET](https://github.com/cms-opendata-analyses/PhysObjectExtractorTool/blob/2012/PhysObjectExtractor/src/MuonAnalyzer.cc).
+Work in progress.

 All CMS physics objects allow you to access important kinematic quantities in a common way.
 All objects have associated energy-momentum vectors, typically